Marker Logo

 this page online

-marker.
-Florence Wall MacMichael Myers McCoy (here, next to this marker); Clara Holmes Jenness Hamilton (here, next to this marker); Ann Carroll Fitzhugh Smith (here, next to this marker); Thomas Kennedy (a few steps from this marker); Matthias Peter Möller (a few steps from this marker); John V. Jamison, Sr. and John V. Jamison Jr. (a few steps from this marker); Mary Lemist Titcomb (a few steps from this marker); William Preston Lane, Jr. (a few steps from this marker).
-Touch for a list and map of all markers in Hagerstown.
+Other nearby markers.
+At least 8 other markers are within walking distance of this marker: Florence Wall MacMichael Myers McCoy (here, next to this marker); Clara Holmes Jenness Hamilton (here, next to this marker); Ann Carroll Fitzhugh Smith (here, next to this marker); Thomas Kennedy (a few steps from this marker); Matthias Peter Mφller (a few steps from this marker); John V. Jamison, Sr. and John V. Jamison Jr. (a few steps from this marker); Mary Lemist Titcomb (a few steps from this marker); William Preston Lane, Jr. (a few steps from this marker).

 Winslow Forthman Burhans, Sr. Marker image.
 Click for full size.